 ‘I hardly think so.’

 He will have to do something about the furniture, though.
 But what?
 He can’t just empty his own office.
 His battered old couch and few chairs would be swallowed up in this enormous space.
 Perhaps the Dean’s furniture has just been sent away to be cleaned?
 Would Motherwell have done something like that?
 He wonders who would know.
 It obviously isn’t Vivian Albright.
-And then there’s the pens…
+And then there’s the issue of the pens…

 Vivian Albright moves deeper into the room and stands where a chair used to be.
 She would sit on the edge of that chair in her meetings with the Dean.
 Sometimes they took tea together.
 That chair was special.